xiexinyls/ds-telematics/README.md

 # Driver Telematics Analysis Project

-AXA has raised a competition in [Kaggle](www.kaggle.com) to identify trips which are not from the driver of interest.
+AXA has raised a competition on [Kaggle](www.kaggle.com) to identify trips which are not from the driver of interest.
 The dataset AXA provides over 50,000 anonymized driver trips, expressed as instant coordinate, that is, a pair of (x,y) coordinate per second, from which we can extract useful features, such as velocity and acceleration.
 Each driver is associated with 200 trips, including